 - We can invite consultants to events or other entertainment hosted by us. - We can purchase software applications, access to databases and other products or services from consultants. - We can pay registration or other fees/expenses for the opportunity to participate, along with other investment managers, in consultant-sponsored industry forums or conferences.
-These conferences or forums provide the opportunity to discuss a broad variety of business topics with consultants, clients, and prospective clients.

-• We can serve as an investment adviser for the proprietary accounts of consultants or their affiliates, or as adviser or sub-adviser for funds offered by consultants and/or their affiliates.
+These conferences or forums provide the opportunity to discuss a broad variety of business topics with consultants, clients, and prospective clients. - We can serve as an investment adviser for the proprietary accounts of consultants or their affiliates, or as adviser or sub-adviser for funds offered by consultants and/or their affiliates.

 In the case of a client referral, we rely on the consultant to disclose to their clients any conflict that the consultant believes to exist due to their relationship with us.
+Renaissance does not compensate or receive compensation for the client's use of a consultant.